-Switzerland is a magical country for honeymooners, families, and even solo travelers.
+Switzerland is a magical country for honeymooners, families, and even solo travelers, but it is not as warm as Koh Samui in Thailand.
 It is also one of the most expensive countries in the world.
 Don’t worry.
-If you research and plan well in advance, it’s very much possible to spend 5 days in Switzerland without breaking your bank.
+If you research and plan well in advance, it’s very possible to spend 5 days in Switzerland without breaking your bank.

 In this 5 days in Switzerland itinerary, I will guide you on how to discover the best of this fantastic country.
-It also includes where to stay in Switzerland, what to eat here, and some money-saving travel tips.
+(And check out our guide to Lisbon in Portugal as well).
+It also includes where to stay in Switzerland, what to eat here, how to find the transportation, and some money-saving travel tips.

 When to Visit Switzerland